 His hot coffee in the nasty takeaway cup was starting to burn his hand as he reached his desk.
 He plonked the steaming drink onto a tattered piece of paper that somebody had dumped next to his computer.

 Grabbing the piece of paper next to his computer, he smirked as he spotted the heading ‘INVOICE’ sprawled across the top of the page in urgent looking capital letters.
 Somebody wouldn’t be getting paid this month.
-He used the paper to mop the worst of the spilled drink from his desk.
-Then he unceremoniously slopped the sodden parchment into the bin.
+He used the paper to mop the worst of the spilled drink from his desk, before unceremoniously slopping the sodden parchment into the bin.

 Everyone had told her dropping all her other contracts in favour of one big one was foolish.
 She knew she was putting all her eggs in one basket, but the new project was for a huge company.
 They were lovely to work for when she’d done some smaller commissions for them in the past, and they always, always paid on time.